danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 [Understand "change the channel" or "change the TV channel" or "switch the channel" as switching off the TV.]

 Brother is a man.
 The printed name of brother is "your brother".
 Brother is on the couch.
 The description of brother is "Your brother is a lean masterpiece of laziness and force.
 He is devoted to his wasting of time right now and has himself wedged into the couch like a part of it.
-He is watching TV."
+He is watching TV, and frequently changing the channel."
+The remote control is scenery in TLOUP.
+The description of the remote control is "Your brother is holding it, and, almost rhythmically, changing the channel."

 [Understand "talk to [someone]" as asking.]